contao/docs/docs/manual/installation/system-requirements.en.md

 data and to guarantee data integrity.

 {{% notice note %}}
-As of **Contao 4.9**, the install tool shows a warning if the database server is not running in strict mode.
+{{< version-tag "4.9" >}} The install tool now shows a warning if the database server is not running in strict mode.
 {{% /notice %}}